We Came as Romans

 We Came as Romans (sometimes abbreviated as WCAR) is an American metalcore band from Troy, Michigan.
 Formed in 2005, the band has gone through one name change and multiple line-up changes, and signed to SharpTone Records in 2016 after having been on roster of Equal Vision Records since 2009.
-They have released six studio albums – To Plant a Seed (2009), Understanding What We've Grown to Be (2011), Tracing Back Roots (2013), We Came as Romans (2015), Cold Like War (2017) and Darkbloom (2022) – and two EPs in 2008 titled Demonstrations and Dreams.
+They have released seven studio albums – To Plant a Seed (2009), Understanding What We've Grown to Be (2011), Tracing Back Roots (2013), We Came as Romans (2015), Cold Like War (2017), Darkbloom (2022), and All Is Beautiful...
+Because We're Doomed (2025) – and two EPs in 2008 titled Demonstrations and Dreams.

 History

 Formation, line-up changes and To Plant a Seed (2005–2011)

 In August 2005, high school classmates Sean Zelda, Dave Stephens, Jonny Nabors, Mark Myatt and Joshua Moore formed a band called This Emergency.
-During the beginning years, current vocalist Dave Stephens performed the guitar, keyboards and backing vocals.
+During the beginning years, Stephens performed the guitar, keyboards and backing vocals.
 They performed various shows throughout the Detroit metro area.
-In November 2005, the band parted ways with bass player Jonny Nabors, and he was replaced by Sean Daly.
+In November 2005, the band parted ways with Nabors, and he was replaced by Sean Daly.
 In June 2006, Zelda quit to pursue education at the University of Michigan.
 In the summer of 2006, a close friend of the band and another high school classmate, Larry Clark, officially joined on vocals, and the band changed their name to We Came as Romans.
 After Clark left in late 2007, the band added Chris Moore as the new singer.
-According to Dave Stephens, during this time, two songs – "Mouth to Mouth" and the original version of "Colours" – were released with Larry Clark as the vocalist.
-According to the band's publicist at Equal Vision Records, Joshua Moore assumed duties of writing the majority of the lyrics from this point on.
+According to Stephens, during this time, two songs – "Mouth to Mouth" and the original version of "Colours" – were released with Clark as the vocalist.
+According to the band's publicist at Equal Vision Records, Moore assumed duties of writing the majority of the lyrics from this point on.

 Their first EP, Demonstrations (sometimes referred to as the Motions EP) was sold at concerts and online through their website.
-Chris Moore left in mid-2008, and the band introduced vocalist Kyle Pavone.
+Moore left in mid-2008, and the band introduced vocalist Kyle Pavone.
 During June of the same year, between EPs, We Came as Romans embarked on the V-Neck & Shaved Chest Tour with Close to Home.
 Afterward, their second EP of the year, Dreams, was released on December 2.
 It was produced by Joey Sturgis and was met with many favorable reviews.
-AbsolutePunk gave Dreams a 79/100 review.
 Two days before the release of To Plant a Seed, We Came as Romans concluded support of Oh, Sleeper and The Chariot on their co-headlined Here a Tour, There a Tour, Everywhere a Tour Tour tour, which took place between September and November 2009.